musikisomorphie/swd/README.md

 * [TrailerFaces (remain updated)](https://github.com/musikisomorphie/swd/)
   * The dataset contains approximately 200,000 individual clips of various facial expressions, where the faces are cropped with 256x256 resolution from about 6,000 high resolution movie trailers on YouTube.
 We convert them to tfrecord with resolutions range from 4x4 to 256x256.
 More about the data processing please see [Towards high resolution video generation (Arxiv)](https://arxiv.org/pdf/1810.02419.pdf).
-  * The dataset can be downloaded from https://data.vision.ee.ethz.ch/zzhiwu/trailerFaces_tfRecords/trailerFaces-r02.tfrecords
+  * The dataset can be downloaded from https://data.vision.ee.ethz.ch/zzhiwu/trailerFaces-tfrecords.zip.
+Note that the dataset is dividied into 7 tfrecords (r02-r08), which represents the same videos of resolution 4*4, 8*8, 16*16, 32*32, 64*64, 128*128, 256*256.

 TrailerFaces sample: